aplteam/Tester2/docs/Tester2-Reference.md

   * An empty text vector means that the function did what it is supposed to do (=same as no result)
   * A non-empty text vector means that the function could not initialise; the text vector is added to the log.

-Of course, you can simply execute `→` on a single line in your `Initial` function if any requirement is not met, but that would also mean that if you run your test cases automatically as part of, say, an automated build process, then this would disrupt the workflow.
+Of course, you can simply execute `→` on a single line in your `Initial` function if any requirement is not met, but that would also mean that if you run your test cases as part of, say, an automated build process, then this would disrupt the workflow.
 (There are other reasons why this is not a great idea)

 In such cases `Initial` should return a 0 indicating failure.
 Also, part of the initialisation might have been carried out, and a function `Cleanup` (discussed in a second) might get rid of any leftovers.

-If the function is monadic then a reference pointing to the parameter space is passed as the right argument.
+If the function is monadic, then a reference pointing to the parameter space is passed as the right argument.
 By checking this parameter space `Initial` can, for example, find out whether the `batchFlag` is set or not.

 You may also put a variable inside that namespace which can later be referenced by the `Cleanup` function.
 However, in order to avoid name clashes you are advised to start the names of such variables with a `⍙` or a `∆` character.